 Extenuating Circumstances applications for the rest of the 2019-20 academic year are covered by the emergency Covid-19 regulations.
-You can read about ECs for 2019-20 by clicking the link above.
+You can read about ECs for 2019-20 by clicking here

 What are self-certified Extenuating Circumstances (ECs)?

 An application for self-certified ECs does not require you to provide evidence to support your application for your ECs to be accepted.
 Similar to reporting in sick to work, the University allows you to self-certify that you require extenuating circumstances for up to seven calendar days without evidence.
 If you require more than seven days, you will need to provide evidence for your ECs.